Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a quick review of the data that was illustrated above.
+Below you'll find a summary of the material that was touched on in the above illustrations.

-- Consumers who want more liability protection will pay around $510 each year to raise from a minimum limit to the 250/500 level
+- Drivers who may need more liability protection will pay approximately $500 per year to go from a 30/60 limit to a 250/500 level

-- Youthful drivers are charged the highest rates, costing as high as $325 per month if full coverage is included
+- Youthful drivers are charged the highest rates, with premiums being up to $318 each month if full coverage is included

 Rate Tables and Charts